Isoperimetric problems and lower bounds on curvature: First Lecture

 \subsection{Brunn--Minkowski inequality and Curvature--Dimension condition}

 {Let us give a proof of the Brunn--Minkowski inequality that is different from the one hinted at in \cref{BMinequality}.
-This proof, which leverages a result of \cite{McCann97}, unveils a connection with the theory of optimal transport and curvature-dimension conditions in the weak sense.
+This proof, which leverages a result of \cite{McCann97}, unveils a connection with the theory of optimal transport and curvature-dimension conditions in the weak sense. {The statement of the Brunn--Minkowski inequality, which will be proved at the end of this section, is the following. \begin{theorem} Let $A,B\subset \mathbb R^n$ be Borel sets with $|A|>0,|B|>0$.
+Then